-The DC Health Community Health Administration (CHA) is soliciting applications from qualified health care provider organizations to incorporate system-wide process changes to support implementation of evidence-based tobacco cessation and lung cancer screening interventions for District residents.
+The purpose of this funding is to reduce the burden of tobacco by decreasing smoking prevalence and increasing early diagnosis of lung cancer.
+DC Health Community Health Administration (CHA) is soliciting applications from qualified health systems providing primary care to incorporate sustainable systems changes supporting implementation of evidence-based tobacco cessation and lung cancer screening interventions for District residents.
 These changes aim to make the treatment of tobacco dependence within the health care environment a routine part of clinical practice and support improved health outcomes.
 The focus is on populations disproportionately affected by the burden of tobacco due to higher rates of tobacco use, lower rates of cessation success, and higher rates of morbidity and mortality.
-This includes people with low incomes, low educational attainment, African Americans, LGBTQ adults, residents of Wards 5, 7 and 8, and women of reproductive age.